 The wealth of machine log data has business potential that extends far beyond day-to-day IT performance insights.
 It can deliver improved customer experiences, shed light on the past, present and future, and empower DevOps and security teams.
-All told, the operational efficiencies and competitive advantage log data yields make it a goldmine.
+All told, the operational efficiencies, cost reduction capabilities, and competitive advantage log data yields make it a goldmine.

 But log data can also be notoriously complex.
 We’re learning that, for a decades-old practice, it requires thoroughly modern systems to get right.